ilyaGotfryd/python-learn-marathon/README.md

 **NOTE: Codez from the first session have been pushed to the repo and the video can be found [here](./session_one/README.md) until April 5th.
 We are working on pushing those materials to youtube and will make that link available here.**

-Sessions will be held on Wednesdays at 2PM EST for 1 hour starting OCtober 7, 2020.
+Sessions will be held on Wednesdays at 2PM EST for 1 hour starting October 14, 2020.

 <iframe src="https://player.twitch.tv/?channel=dean_forward&parent=ilyagotfryd.github.io&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe><a href="https://www.twitch.tv/dean_forward?tt_content=text_link&tt_medium=live_embed" style="padding:2px 0px 4px; display:block; width:345px; font-weight:normal; font-size:10px; text-decoration:underline;">Watch live video from dean_forward on www.twitch.tv</a>

-### First session will cover
+### First session covered
 * Hello World and Setup in [repl.it](http://repl.it)
 * Variables
+* Collections tuples
+### Second session will cover
+* Collections - remainder
+* Boolean Logic
 ### Upcoming sessions
-* Collections
-* Boolean Logic
 * Conditional Statements
 * Dates
 * Loops